cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 disconnected for quite some time after upgrading its consensus, which can be very expensive in terms of time and effort.

-We are proposing simplifying this workflow by integrating a Wasm light client module that makes adding support for new light clients a simple gtovernance-gated transaction.
+We are proposing simplifying this workflow by integrating a Wasm light client module that makes adding support for new light clients a simple governance-gated transaction.
 The light client bytecode, written in Wasm-compilable Rust, runs inside a Wasm VM.
 The Wasm light client submodule exposes a proxy light client interface that routes incoming messages to the appropriate handler function, inside the Wasm VM for execution.